BushwackStudio/ElasticProbe/README.md

 ## Changelog

-A complete listing of all notable changes to WPProbe are documented in [CHANGELOG.md](https://github.com/BushwackStudio/WpProbe/blob/develop/CHANGELOG.md).
+A complete listing of all notable changes to WPProbe are documented in [CHANGELOG.md](https://github.com/BushwackStudio/WpProbe/blob/dev/CHANGELOG.md).

 ## Upgrade notices

-### 3.5

-**Search Algorithm Upgrade Notice:** Version 3.5 includes a revamp of the search algorithm.
-This is a backwards compatibility break.
-If you'd like to revert to the old search algorithm, you can use the following code: `add_filter( 'ep_search_algorithm_version', function() { return '3.4'; } );`.
-The new algorithm offers much more relevant search results and removes fuzziness which results in mostly unwanted results for most people.
-If you are hooking in and modifying the search query directly, it's possible this code might break and you might need to tweak it.

-### 4.0.0

-**Note that WPProbe 4.0.0 release removes built assets from the `develop` branch, replaced `master` with `trunk`, added a ZIP with the plugin and its built assets in the [GitHub Releases page](https://github.com/BushwackStudio/WpProbe/releases), and included a build script should you want to build assets from a branch.**  As such, please plan to update any references you have from `master` to `trunk` or to GitHub Releases depending on whether you require built assets or not.

 ## Contributing

-Please read [CODE_OF_CONDUCT.md](https://github.com/BushwackStudio/WpProbe/blob/develop/CODE_OF_CONDUCT.md) for details on our code of conduct, [CONTRIBUTING.md](https://github.com/BushwackStudio/WpProbe/blob/develop/CONTRIBUTING.md) for details on the process for submitting pull requests to us, and [CREDITS.md](https://github.com/BushwackStudio/WpProbe/blob/develop/CREDITS.md) for a listing of maintainers of, contributors to, and libraries used by WPProbe.
+Please read [CODE_OF_CONDUCT.md](https://github.com/BushwackStudio/WpProbe/blob/dev/CODE_OF_CONDUCT.md) for details on our code of conduct, [CONTRIBUTING.md](https://github.com/BushwackStudio/WpProbe/blob/dev/CONTRIBUTING.md) for details on the process for submitting pull requests to us, and [CREDITS.md](https://github.com/BushwackStudio/WpProbe/blob/dev/CREDITS.md) for a listing of maintainers of, contributors to, and libraries used by WPProbe.